Latest News

 CLIVAR SSG member, Dr Roxy Mathew Koll of IITM Pune has been awarded the most prestigious award in India: the Rashtriya Vigyan Pusarkar: Vigyan Yuva Shanti Swarup Bhatnagar Award 2024 in Earth Science,

-The call for nominations to the CLIVAR panels and Scientific Steering Group (SSG) is now open, with appointment starting in January 2025 and January 2026 respectively.
-Deadline for the submission is 18 October 2024.
+The call for nominations to the CLIVAR panels and Scientific Steering Group (SSG) is closed, next open call will be posted by the end of 2025.

 Dr Howard Cattle